International Alliance of Theatrical Stage Employees: Overview

-IATSE was founded in 1893 when representatives of stagehands working in eleven cities met in New York and pledged to support each other's efforts to establish fair wages and working conditions for their members.
+IATSE was founded on July 17, 1893, when representatives of stagehands working in eleven cities met in New York and pledged to support each other's efforts to establish fair wages and working conditions for their members.
 IATSE has since evolved to embrace the development of new entertainment media, craft expansion, technological innovation and geographic growth.

 Today, IATSE members work in all forms of live theater, motion picture and television production, trade shows and exhibitions, television broadcasting, and concerts as well as the equipment and construction shops that support all these areas of the entertainment industry.
-IATSE represents virtually all the behind the scenes workers in crafts ranging from motion picture animator to theater usher.
+IATSE represents virtually all the behind-the-scenes workers in crafts ranging from motion picture animator to theater usher.

 During a period when private sector union membership has been in sharp decline, IATSE has continued to grow.
-Since 1993, IATSE's membership has increased from 74,344 to 160,000 which it attributes to its willingness to adapt its structure to protect traditional jurisdiction and accommodate new crafts.
+Since 1993, IATSE's membership has increased from 74,344 to 168,000 which it attributes to its willingness to adapt its structure to protect traditional jurisdiction and accommodate new crafts.